 B-Waves in Triangles

 This part is very easy to explain as there are simply no limitations when it comes to the retracement level the b-wave is allowed to travel in a triangle.
-Actually, there is one limitation and it calls for the b-wave not to retrace more than 261.8% more than the a-wave.
-In such a case the pattern that forms is not a triangle, and most likely are the b-wave of a running flat or part of an impulsive wave.
+Actually, there is one limitation, and it calls for the b-wave not to retrace more than 261.8% more than the a-wave.
+In such a case the pattern that forms is not a triangle, but is most likely the b-wave of a running flat, or part of an impulsive wave.
 No other limitations can be applied for the b-wave in a triangle.
-These three situations for the b-wave retracement level are the cornerstone of starting labeling corrective waves.
-It all comes down to the b-wave in order to move forward with the logical process and see if the corrective wave is a simple or a complex one.
-More about this on the future articles here on our Forex Trading Academy.
+These three situations for the b-wave retracement level are the cornerstone of starting to label corrective waves.
+It all comes down to the b-wave in order to move forward with the logical process, and see whether the corrective wave is a simple or a complex one.
+More about this in future articles here on our Forex Trading Academy.